brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 }
 ```

-For fp16 training, we change the config it in line with the [CIFAR10 example](https://github.com/microsoft/DeepSpeedExamples/blob/master/training/cifar/cifar10_deepspeed.py).
+**Training with a 16-bit floating point representation** can be enabled by [several parameters in the json config](https://www.deepspeed.ai/docs/config-json/#fp16-training-options), or as a first iteration, by changing the config file in line with the [CIFAR10 example](https://github.com/microsoft/DeepSpeedExamples/blob/master/training/cifar/cifar10_deepspeed.py).

 ### Launching a distributed execution